 These divine mountains consist of three parallel ranges-Himadri (The greater Himalayas), Himachal(The lesser Himalayas) and Shivalik(outer Himalayas).

 With its glaciers being the source of Ganga and Yamuna, Himadri or The Great Himalayas are 1400miles in length and elevation of 6,100metres.
 These are located in the northernmost section of the Himalayan ranges.
 Covered in perpetual snow, The Great Himalayas inhabits few passes including Burzil Pass and Zoli La in Jammu And Kashmir, BaraLacha La and Shipki-La in Himachal Pradesh, Thaga La, Niti Pass and Lipu Lekh in Uttarakhand.
-This range also harbours the highest mountain peaks in the world, including Mount Everest, Mount Godwin, and Kanchenjunga,
+This range also has the highest mountain peaks in the world, including Mount Everest, Mount Godwin, and Kanchenjunga,

 Running parallel to Shivalik Ranges in South, and Himadri Ranges in North, Lesser Himalayas or Himachal is situated in between both the Himalayan Ranges.
 These ranges are snow-covered in mountains throughout the year and are the most human-friendly places attracting tourists from all around the world.
 Important ranges include Pir panjal in Jammu and Kashmir, Nag Tibba and Mussoorie in Uttarakhand, Dhaola Dhar in Himachal Pradesh and Mahabharat Leh in Nepal.
 Shimla.
 Mussoorie, Ranikhet, and many more tourist-friendly places are in Himachal ranges.